jdx/mise/ide-integration.md

 ```
 :::

-Note that bash's rules for this file are [complex](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html#Bash-Startup-Files).
-So
+You will likely want to also remove any existing `mise activate` calls in `~/.zshrc` or `~/.bashrc` to avoid running mise twice—though that should not actually cause any
-you may need to use `~/.bash_profile` or `~/.bash_login` instead.
+problems, just might make it potentially confusing for you later if you remove one but

-You will likely want to also remove any existing `mise activate` calls in `~/.zshrc` or `~/.bashrc` to avoid running mise twice—though that should not actually cause any problems.
-Also, this assumes that `mise` is on PATH.
+not the other.
+This also assumes that `mise` is on PATH.
-If it is not, you'll need to use the full path (e.g.: `eval "$($HOME/.local/bin/mise activate zsh)"`).
+If it is not, you'll need to use the absolute path (e.g.: `eval "$($HOME/.local/bin/mise activate zsh)"`).

 This won't work for all of mise's functionality.
 For example, arbitrary env vars in `[env]` will only be set
 if a shim is executed.
 For this we need tighter integration with the IDE and a custom plugin.
 If you feel